-Former prosecutor Jordan B. Rickards has handled over 3,000 cases in his twelve year career, mostly in the areas of criminal defense, personal injury, and family law.
+Former prosecutor Jordan B. Rickards has handled over 3,000 cases in his fourteen-year career, mostly in the areas of family law, criminal defense, and personal injury.

 Before starting his own practice, Mr. Rickards worked for the Office of the Attorney General of New Jersey, the Superior Court of New Jersey, the United States District Court, and as an assistant prosecutor for the Middlesex County Prosecutor’s Office.
 He graduated magna cum laude from Liberty University (B.S.
 History, 2001), and after scoring in the 95th percentile on his graduate boards, he accepted a $48,000 scholarship to the prestigious Washington and Lee University School of Law, from which he graduated with honors in 2004.